dev-xiligroup/xili-language-plugin/README.md

 Thanks for your contribution.

 M.

-(I will be present in WordCamp Europe in Paris in June 2017)
+Note : I hope to be present at next [WPinLille](https://www.meetup.com/WPinLille/events/249152515/)